Research Centers

 The Center for Latin American and Caribbean Studies at the Institute for International and Area Studies (IIAS) of Tsinghua University was established in April 2024.
 The Center is committed to advancing area studies, with a focus on Latin American and Caribbean studies and talent cultivation.
 It prioritizes problem-oriented basic research, long-time extensive fieldwork, interdisciplinary collaboration through comparative studies, and theoretical innovation that balances particularity and generality.
 The Center’s goals include conducting in-depth examinations of the history and reality of Latin America and the Caribbean, promoting knowledge production and talent cultivation, and facilitating academic exchange.
 It aims to foster an academic community in Latin American and Caribbean studies, encompassing researchers, PhD students, and scholars from around the world, to encourage collaborative and innovative academic endeavors.

-At present, the Center’s research team comprises one chair professor, four assistant professors, nine PhD students, and one research assistant.
-Currently, the Center is headed by Assistant Professor Dr. Yan Zhou.
 The research team possesses diverse disciplinary backgrounds spanning political science, economics, public administration, sociology, world history, art theory, and ecology, with geographic coverage encompassing Argentina, Brazil, Peru, Costa Rica, Cuba, Mexico, Peru, Venezuela, Chile , etc..
 Each semester, the Center organizes various academic activities, including individual and series lectures, academic conferences and salons, to provide a platform for scholars specializing in Latin American and Caribbean Studies to deepen their understanding of the region.

 The Center continues to enhance exchanges and cooperation with the world-renowned universities and research institutions through joint research projects, academic conferences, and field research.
 Currently, the Center's partners include University of Oxford, University of Exeter, University of CEMA, Torcuato Di Tella University, University of Chile, University of Brasilia, College of Mexico, National Autonomous University of Mexico, etc.